l30nard0/mif/doc/readme.txt

   * Parameters outside PvD container form "implicit" PvD with PvD identity that is generated from constant parameters (not timeouts) so that same parameters always produce same PvD ID.
+- HTTP protocol and HTTP server on routers for delivering PvD properties
 - Python 3 with pyroute2 module for MIF-pvdman
   * Python 3 is chosen for rapid prototyping
   * module pyroute2 is used for most network related operations